jqwik-team/jqwik/FEATURE_USAGE_SURVEY.md

 Rate as many features as you like.
 The more the better.

 Rating scale:
-- 0: I didn't know about this feature
+- 0: I didn't know this feature existed
 - 1: I know about this feature, but I never used it
 - 2: I used this feature once or twice, but I could easily live without it
 - 3: I use this feature regularly, and I would miss it if it was gone
-- 4: I use this feature all the time, and it's crucial for my work
+- 4: I use this feature regularly, and it's crucial for my work

 ## Features

+- Checking `API.status()` for new API methods that you use or intend to use

 - Have a test container class implement `AutoCloseable`